bethard/acl-pub/book-chair.md

 The Process
 ---------------

-1. Authors use [the style templates below](#the-templates), to create the camera-ready papers.
+1. Authors use the templates, provided by you, to create camera-ready papers.
    1. There's an FAQ for authors here, and feel free to add more: [camera-ready-faq.md](camera-ready-faq.md)

 2. Remind authors:
-    1. The date the camera-ready is due
+    1. The date the camera-ready papers are due
-    2. Camera-ready long papers may include 9 pages
-    3. Unlimited pages for references and appendices
+    2. Page limits for camera-ready papers
-    4. The margin rulers and anonymization can be removed by uncommenting the <code>\aclfinalcopy</code> command near the top of the .tex file.
+    3. The margin rulers and anonymization can be removed by uncommenting the <code>\aclfinalcopy</code> command near the top of the .tex file.

 3. Set up the Final Submission Page on your Softconf website.
-   1. Your Softconf website is probably something like:
-   "https://www.softconf.com/naacl2019/" + your Softconf acronym (listed on your conference spreadsheet, e.g., [NAACL 2019](https://docs.google.com/spreadsheets/d/1hSlqWCcTHZw-vaUQz-CBULIWtO99e0mNI8QP9sDohT0/edit?usp=sharing))
+   1. Your Softconf website is something like `https://www.softconf.com/naacl2019/SemEval`, with `naacl2019` replaced by the conference name and `SemEval` replaced by your volume name.
+This information should be provided to you by your conference publication chair.
    2. The Final Submission Page has several fields for uploading attachments.
 These have names like **Final Attachment - Software**.
 The type following the hyphen is significant; it will be displayed (after inserting spaces in the right places) on the ACL Anthology.
 Currently, the typical set of types is: `LaTeXSource`, `Software`, `Dataset`, and `Note`.
 If you want to use a different set of types, it would be good to discuss this with the ACL Anthology Editor.

 4. Remind authors again of the camera-ready due date; preferably two weeks before, 1 week before, 3 days before, and 1 day before.

-5. Authors upload camera-ready papers by logging into the submission page on START, at "https://www.softconf.com/acl2018/" + your Softconf acronym (listed on your conference spreadsheet, e.g., [NAACL 2019](https://docs.google.com/spreadsheets/d/1hSlqWCcTHZw-vaUQz-CBULIWtO99e0mNI8QP9sDohT0/edit?usp=sharing)) + "/papers".
+5. Authors upload camera-ready papers by logging into the submission page on START.

 6. Once they've uploaded to START, now you:
-    1. <a href="002.book.md">Generate proceedings within START</a>
+    1. <a href="aclpub-start.md">Generate proceedings within START</a>
     2. Download the proceedings to see all issues
-    3. Address the issues in START
+    3. Address any issues in START
     4. Repeat steps i-iii until the proceedings are good to go.

-7. Let the publication chairs know whne you have finished (you do not need to email the finished tar to them)
+7. Let the publication chairs know when you have finished.
+You do not need to email the finished tarball to them.

-This page will be regularly updated with information for **Organizers** of co-hosted conferences and workshops.

-Email the publications chairs if you have questions about preparing your paper or proceedings.
+Email your conference publications chairs if you have questions about preparing your paper or proceedings.

 Setting up the Final submission page to collect the Camera ready papers